tianerb/CarND-MPC-Project/Student_Reflection.md

 const double coeff_a_d = 1;
 ```

 I tuned these parameters for a while.
 The coeffficients for `delta` and `delta_d` had to be set relatively large so that the car can turn smoothly.
 In the end my car can drive at a speed of `90 MPH` but may touch the curb once in one loop.
 It can easily drive without touching the curb at lower speed.
+I've recorded the car driving in one loop with 80 MPH speed in the git repo.